+Consider the analogy of an iceberg.
+Above water is everything that is said, seen and done within the team.
+From a distance it looks clean and beautiful.
+Get a little closer, look beneath the surface and you’ll see where the real problems can lie.
+You’ll see the things that have the potential to sink your ship and damage your team in the process.Beneath the surface lie things like hidden agendas, history and baggage, politics and power plays along with different feelings, emotions, relationships and stress levels.
 Suppressing and containing these things can only be done for so long, after which they tend to reach the surface in spectacularly explosive ways.
 The problem is not so much that they have come to light in this manner; it is the fact that they came to the surface so violently and out of the blue.
 The result of these heated exchanges is often teams tackling the symptoms of the issue instead of the root cause.

 Spot the signalsMuch like a ship’s radar is able to detect icebergs, a skilled leader can spot the signals of these ‘below the line’ issues.
 It’s the whispered conversations, the un-comfortable look on team members faces when you pass them at the water cooler and the rolled eyeballs or looks exchanged between two colleagues during a meeting.
 These are the discreet, tell tale signs that an effective leader pays attention to.

 Encouraging confrontationSo how do you skillfully encourage positive confrontation within your team?

 Encourage disagreementsEncourage your team members to actively look for areas of disagreement and raise them at meetings.
 Facilitate meetings where disagreements are identified and then force the team to work through the challenges.